 What is a chargeback rate?

-The card networks have different ways of calculating a merchant’s chargeback rate.
-For example, Visa derives a merchant’s chargeback rate by dividing the number of chargebacks the merchant received in a month by the number of transactions processed during that same month.
+The card networks have different ways of calculating a merchant’s chargeback rate for credit card chargebacks.
+For example, Visa derives a merchant’s chargeback rate by dividing the number of chargebacks the merchant received in a month by the number of purchase transactions processed during that same month.
 But over at Mastercard, they evaluate your chargeback rate by dividing the number of chargebacks you got in a given month by the number of transactions in the previous month.

-As we explained in this article, a chargeback rate beyond 1% is a sign of trouble.
+As we explained in this article, a chargeback rate beyond 1% is a sign of trouble as per industry standards.
 It’s in your best interest to keep your chargeback ratio as low as possible.
 Not only should you aim to stop chargebacks from happening, but you should also fight ALL illegitimate chargebacks.

 An insight into the chargeback representment process

 Consider this, a customer placed an order from your e-commerce, and you satisfied the order as quickly as possible.
-The next thing you know, they file a chargeback for some confabulated reason.
+The next thing you know, they file and credit a chargeback fee for some confabulated reason.

 That is a typical example of friendly fraud.

 Although some friendly fraud chargeback cases result from forgetfulness, family members making unauthorized transactions, or misunderstandings of a merchant’s return policies, the ability to file a chargeback out of convenience makes it possible for consumers to complete a transaction and then falsely file a transaction dispute alleging they never received their order.

 It’s a huge problem in the industry today.
 And to regain your money, you have to engage in a lengthy mediation process known as representment.

 Essentially, chargeback representment is a highly-regulated process that allows merchants to contest a meritless chargeback.
 The concept is such that the merchant is “re-presenting” the transaction to the bank, hoping their supporting evidence will invalidate the chargeback.